wilypomegranate/zproj/README.md

 zproj is a simple project switcher tool.
 All of my work is just a directory of various git repositories.
-I've made some dumb tools in the paste to easily navigate to project directories in the past, but figured I'd formalize it and add some completion as well.
+I've made some dumb tools in the past to easily navigate to project directories in the past, but figured I'd formalize it and add some completion as well.

 ## Prerequisites